christywastaken/pilot-data-exchange/README.md

 Repository for JSON schemas and validators for Rotterdam pilot ship-to-shore operational data exchange, based on the IMO Compendium (FAL.5/Circ.
 55).

+## Note:
+This is currently an early stage prototype.
+Recommendations / issues / PRs welcome.

 ## Overview

 This project provides: